Core Values in Action

 "It wasn't luck that made them fly; it was hard work and common sense; they put their whole heart and soul and all their energy into an idea and they had the faith." - John T. Daniels on the Wright Brothers

-Ryan is an experienced trial attorney, having tried over 200 cases, including personally handling 51 jury trials, litigating over 100 evidentiary motions since joining Freeborn, and first-chairing a week-long trial before the Bankruptcy Court in the District of Kansas.
+Ryan is an experienced trial attorney, having tried over 200 cases, including personally handling 52 jury trials, litigating over 100 evidentiary motions.
+In 2017, Ryan first-chaired a week-long trial before the Bankruptcy Court in the District of Kansas, and in 2018, Ryan tried a two-week jury trial in the Northern District of Illinois.
 Ryan focuses his practice on complex commercial and bankruptcy litigation, and especially on commercial fraud, fraudulent transfers, and objection to discharge adversary proceedings in bankruptcy court.

 - Represented a creditor in bankruptcy in pursuing a debtor that had fraudulently transferred a company to his wife to hide his assets pre-bankruptcy.
 The Freeborn team investigated that debtor for bankruptcy fraud and our efforts ultimately lead the debtor to voluntarily waive his discharge, and (unsuccessfully) seek dismissal of the bankruptcy action.
 The team was able to obtain derivative standing to pursue the fraudulent transfer claim on the trustee’s behalf, resulting in a near 100% recovery for the creditor.

 - Worked on complex litigation spanning state courts, bankruptcy courts, and appellate courts in fraudulent transfer litigation against former members of a law firm that breach their rent guarantees.

 - Successfully defended Board Superintendent charged with multiple Class X felonies, resulting in misdemeanor sentence with no jail term.